Wanguifiona/Portfolio-landing/README.md

 # portfolio-landing

 A webpage that details information about Fiona Maina.
-You can learn more about her interests and hobbies, career paths, school and what she like
+You can learn more about her interests and hobbies, career paths, school and what she likes.

+Written by Fiona Maina

 ## Technologies used